Walk-in registration will begin at 5:30 pm.

 Spotlight on Design is sponsored by The Reva and David Logan Foundation.

 Tickets are non-refundable and non-transferable.
-Registration is for event planning purposes only and does not guarantee a seat.
 Online registration for Museum programs closes at midnight the day before the scheduled program.

 The Museum's award-winning Shop and Firehook Café are open for one hour prior to the start of the program.
 Shop and Café hours are subject to change.